paul-eff/jMCX/README.md

 jMCX will in the near future be part of [MinecraftOfflineOnlineConverter](https://github.com/paul-eff/MinecraftOfflineOnlineConverter) to enable UUID conversion down to entity level.

 ### Supports
-- Operations: Currently only reading
+- Operations: Reading and writing (.mca from/to file)
 - Compression types: LZIP, GZIP and NONE
 ### WIP
-- Operations: Editing and writing
+- Operations: Editing
 - Compression types: LZ4
 ### Future
 - Bedrock Region format